 Mediation and disagreement resolution

 Occasionally, disagreements may arise between families, schools and the Local Authority.
-The Council of the Isles of Scilly has commissioned Global Mediation to provide mediation services on its behalf to support children, young people and their families through the EHC process and disagreements that may arise.
+The Council of the Isles of Scilly has commissioned Global Mediation to provide mediation services on its behalf to support children, young people and their families through the Education Health and Care Plan process and disagreements that may arise.

 Further details of the tribunal and mediation process can be found in following link to Mediation and disagreement resolution

 Introduction to a personal budget:

 A personal budget is an amount of money specified in the Education Health and Care Plan (EHC Plan) of children and young people with SEND to deliver provision set in their EHC Plan.
 This gives you control on how the money is used for care and support; how it is spent over education, health and social care in order for the child and young person with SEND to develop, thrive and succeed.

 Who can have a personal budget?